-This publication may be of assistance to you and every effort has been undertaken to ensure that the information presented within is accurate.
+Every effort has been undertaken to ensure that the views/opinions presented within are a true representation of those of the contributing stakeholders.

 BirdLife Australia does not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss of other consequences that may arise from you relying on any information in this publication.

-The views and opinions expressed in this publication are those of the contributors and do not necessarily reflect the views and opinions of BirdLife Australia and the Commonwealth Government of Australia, the Federal Government, or the Department of Environment and Energy.
+The views and opinions expressed in this publication are those of the contributors and do not necessarily reflect the views and opinions of BirdLife Australia and the Commonwealth Government of Australia, or the Department of the Environment and Energy.